 GENERAL INSTRUCTIONS

 BE THOROUGH, BUT AS CONCISE AS POSSIBLE - Projects are scored and ranked based entirely on the information presented in application.
 Applicant will not have an opportunity to present their proposal to the Committee prior to scoring.
-It is important to thoroughly describe the project
+It is important to thoroughly describe the project.

 INCLUDE HIGH QUALITY MAPS AND PHOTOGRAPHS.
 Include a set of maps and photos to allow scoring committee members to thoroughly review them.